openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

    * ``/dev/tpm0``
    * ``/dev/tpmrm0``

-   If you do not see this information, your system does not meet the :ref:`prerequisites <prerequisites-ovsa>` to use the OpenVINO™ Security Add-on.
+   If you do not see this information, your system does not meet the :ref:`prerequisites <prerequisites_ovsa>` to use the OpenVINO™ Security Add-on.

 2. Make sure hardware virtualization support is enabled in the BIOS:

    .. code-block:: sh

       kvm-ok

    The output should show: <br>